 - Trader Joe’s founded and opened its first store here.

 1. Explore Old Town Pasadena

 If you’re in Pasadena for a quick visit, you will probably end up at Old Town Pasadena.
-Not only will you find many great restaurants and shops, but there are many charming alleys and corners ready to be explored.
+You will find many great pubs, restaurants, and shops.
+There are many charming alleys and corners ready to be explored.
 And murals to be discovered.